The UniSC Community Counselling Clinic provides a supportive therapeutic service for community members.

 During your initial 50-minute consultation, you will be asked to provide personal information to allow for accurate assessment of your situation and personal needs.
 Any information you disclose will be kept strictly confidential between you, the counselling intern and their supervisor.

 Each following appointment of 50 minutes is tailored to your personal circumstances.
-The counselling intern will support you to address your issues in a positive way by helping you to clarify your issues, explore options and develop strategies to better manage your issues, and increase self-awareness.
+The counselling intern will support you to address your issues in a positive way by supporting you to clarify your issues, explore options and develop strategies to better manage your issues, and increase self-awareness.

 All appointments at the UniSC Community Counselling Clinic are offered free of charge.